Learn Before

 Learn After

-An employee earns an hourly wage of 3 per hour.
+An employee earns an hourly wage of $25.
+The effort required for the job is equivalent to a cost of $3 per hour.
 If this employee were to become unemployed, they would receive an unemployment benefit equivalent to $10 per hour.
 Assuming the employee works 40 hours per week and expects to be unemployed for 20 weeks if they lose their job, what is the total value the employee would lose if their employment were terminated?

 Impact of Social Policy on Job Loss Costs